 Follow the manufacturer’s recommendations for changing transmission fluid, typically about every 30,000 miles.

 If you have a power steering fluid reservoir, open the cap and check the level visually; otherwise, follow the dipstick method.
 The fluid should stay level, so if you need to add fluid, have it checked as soon as possible for a leak.

 Power steering fluid should typically be changed every three years or 50,000 miles.

-Most, if not all, vehicles on the road today have a brake fluid reservoir that allows you to see through so you can check the fluid level without opening the cap.
+Most, if not all, vehicles on the road today have a translucent brake fluid reservoir that allows you to see through it so you can check the fluid level without opening the cap.
 Once you locate the brake fluid reservoir, you will see markings on the side that tell you if you need to add any brake fluid.
 If your brake pads are starting to wear, the brake fluid level will drop.
 If the fluid drops below two-thirds full, you may want to have it checked.

 By taking the time to periodically check these fluids, a car will enjoy a healthy and safe level of operation.